return-STEM/programming-guides/guide/introcpp/arithmetic.md

 Calculating the total amount needed to pay at a restaurant, the amount of tax or tip on an item, figuring out distance from two places - these are just some of the ways in which we use math daily.

-Schoolchildren of various ages use math daily – it’s a part of their curriculum.
+Students of various ages use math daily – it’s a part of their curriculum.
 Such math may be easy to do without the help of a program.
 However, at times it can get repetitive.
 The math might just take a really long time to do by hand.

 For example, imagine that you are organizing a wedding and eventually decide that four hundred guests will attend.
-You need to find the total food+drink cost, among others, for **four hundred people**.
+You need to find the total cost of the food and drinks, among others, for **four hundred people**.
 A small error in one place could ruin the entire calculation.
 Not only that, it would take a long time.
 Now obviously, you might say, why don't you use a calculator?

-The benefit of programming is that you can code it so that you don't even have to type all the nummbers in for yourself.
+The benefit of programming is that you can code it so that you don't even have to type all the numbers in for yourself.
 If the people RSVPing to a wedding did it online, you could load the data into your program and let your program do all the calculations.

 Nearly every program you write will involve these operators in some way shape or form.
 C++ even has a few operators that you might not use in regular math, but will come in handy when programming.